kendonB/patchKnitrSynctex/README.md

 patchKnitrSynctex
 =================

-code to patch the Synctex file for use  with knitr (similar to `patchDVI` for sweave)
+Package to patch the Synctex file for use with knitr (similar to `patchDVI` for sweave)

 Usage
 ------